c1495616js/eslint-config-c1495616js/README.md

 - Click `tag` on Github, and create new release, then the action will run.

+OR

+### Steps

+- made new changes and commit and push.
+- `npm run pub` will patch new npm version and push new tag.
+- at `tag` page, find the tag you are going to publish and create new release from there.

 ## License

 Licensed under MIT License.